Comic Browser:

 Avengers Assemble

-Avengers Forever #12 Synopsis by Rob Johnson
+Avengers Forever #12 synopsis by Rob Johnson

 Hordes of good and bad versions of Avengers battle it out in the Citadel at the End of Time.
 The bad Avengers have been summoned thorugh time from alternate realities by the 3 Time-Keepers.
 The good Avengers have beem similarly brought here by 2 versions of Rick Jones using the Destiny Force.
 The Rick Jones's also use the power of the Destiny Force to enhance the good Avengers.
 Unfortunately the alternate future Jonz Rickard is doing the same for the evil Avengers.